Perfect Graph Modification Problems: An Integer Programming Approach: Experimental Results

 \subsection{The Minimum Perfect Completion Problem}

-In the minimum perfect completion problem, any edge removal from the input graph is forbidden.
-Only option is to add edges between the vertex pairs that are not adjacent.
-When there is no limit on the number of the edges that can be added, the problem is always feasible, since adding all possible edges will result in a complete graph which is perfect.
-As, mentioned before, this problem is known to be NP-hard, shown in \cite{natanzon_shamir_sharan}.

-The minimum perfect deletion problem is equivalent to the minimum perfect completion problem.
-This follows from the weak perfect graph theorem \cite{weak_perfect}, which states that a graph is perfect if and only if its complement is perfect.
-Therefore, solving the minimum perfect deletion problem on a graph can be carried out by solving minimum perfect completion problem on the complement of the graph.
-The edges to be added on the complement graph in the solution of minimum perfect completion problem corresponds to the edges to be removed in the original graph for the minimum perfect deletion problem.
+In \textsc{MinPerfComp}, edge removal is strictly forbidden; the only permissible operation is the addition of edges between non-adjacent vertices.
+As previously noted, this problem is computationally equivalent to \textsc{MinPerfDel}, where only edge deletions are allowed.
+This equivalence is a direct consequence of the Weak Perfect Graph Theorem~\citep{weak_perfect}, which establishes that a graph is perfect if and only if its complement is perfect.
+Consequently, any instance of \textsc{MinPerfDel} can be solved by taking the complement of the input graph and solving \textsc{MinPerfComp}.
+The edges added to achieve perfectness in the complement correspond exactly to the edges that must be removed from the original graph.
+For this reason, we restrict our computational analysis to \textsc{MinPerfComp} and do not explicitly evaluate \textsc{MinPerfDel}.

-We set \texttt{ODD\_HOLE\_TERMINATION\_PERCENTAGE} to \texttt{All}, following the result of the first experiment from the minimum perfect editing.
-Later, we carry out an experiment similar to the second experiment of the minimum perfect editing problem.
-The change is that the decision variables for removing edges are not defined in the integer program.
-These decision variables correspond to the edges of the input graph.
-The rest of the program is modified to handle this change.
-For the input graphs, the same graphs in the experiments of minimum perfect editing are used.
-Table \ref{experiment_completion_strat} presents the number of solved instances, average optimality gaps and the average runtime performance across five instances of each $(n,p)$ pair.
-The strategies used are the same as those in Table \ref{experiment_edit_strat}.

-The performances of strategies are consistent with the modification problem.
-Again, the best strategy is adding all existing odd holes and odd antiholes as constraints to the integer program before the cutting plane algorithm starts and running the heuristic both on candidate integer solutions and in the relaxation nodes of the branch and cut tree.
-One regularity that can be observed from Table~\ref{experiment_completion_strat} is that the completion problem is easier for input graphs of 0.75 densities compared to 0.25 densities.
-This is not surprising since adding edges increase the graph density and 0.75 is closer to 1 (complete graph) than 0.25.
-Additionally, both in editing and in completion, the methods perform worse for the 0.5 densities.
+To adapt our framework for \textsc{MinPerfComp}, we modify Model \texttt{IP\_Perfect} by defining decision variables exclusively for non-adjacent vertex pairs, as existing edges cannot be removed.
+The \texttt{IMH} is similarly customized to prevent the removal of original edges.
+With these modifications in place, we evaluate the branch-and-cut algorithm using the same heuristic application strategies explored for \textsc{MinPerfEdit} in Section~\ref{sec:edit}.
+Consistent with the conclusions drawn from our previous experiments, we set the \texttt{OHTP} parameter to \texttt{All}.